 From the site: "Don't just blame political candidates for all the glossy flyers cluttering your mailbox, for the in-your-face television and radio advertisements and calls at home that interrupt your dinner.
 Chances are, much of that electioneering is being paid for by one of an untold number of advocacy groups-political action committees (PACs), 527s and other hard-to-track organizations with millions to spend on the 2010 elections.
 These groups represent a variety of positions on a variety of issues, but they have one thing in common: they influence how you look at the candidates."

-Former government employees working for the government and vice-versa
+Former government employees working for the corporations and vice-versa

 Open Secrets' Revolving Door Search